hfoley/lakehouse/00 PreReqs/readme.md

 	4. Client tool to connect and run queries against an Azure SQL database (i.e Azure Data Studio / SSMS)
  	5. Power BI Desktop
 	6. Update the paramfile06.json file with the values you want items to be in Azure
+	7. Upload the scripts you intend to run into the lakehouse folder we created in Azure Cloud Shell environment/storage fileshare
-	7. Optional - Azure Storage Explorer
+	8. Optional - Azure Storage Explorer